 Set around the turn of the century.
 Jacob, a widowed farmer with two small children, places an ad in a paper for a new wife.
 The ad is answered by a spinster in Maine, who writes letters to them and describes herself as "plain and tall."
 And she takes a trip to Jacob's farm to see if she can make a difference.
 Written by

 A long search was made to find working steam engine for Sarah's arrival.
 One was found at the Sturh Museum in Grand Island, Nebraska.
-The train had been built in 1908 by the Baldwin Locamotive works.
+The train was built in 1908 by the Baldwin Locamotive works.
 Unfortunately, the train needed extensive repairs before it's fires could be stoked.
-A timely contribution from the Sarah, Plain & Tall production saved the day.
+A timely contribution from the Sarah, Plain and Tall (1991) production saved the day.
 However, the train has been preserved and is on display at the towns museum.
 See more »

 Was this review helpful to you?